Improving the Resolution of CNN Feature Maps Efficiently with Multisampling: Experiments and Discussion

 We use the ILSVRC2012 validation dataset as in \cite{densenet}, which consists of 50,000 images sampled from ImageNet with 1,000 different classes, to test the performance of pretrained models before and after the conversion. \textbf{No training, fine-tuning, or modification of model parameters is performed.} All pretrained models except for FB-ResNet are obtained from torchvision \cite{torchvision}.
 FB-ResNet is obtained from \cite{fbres}.

-We find converting pretrained ImageNet models to CCNNs, without any training or tuning, \textbf{significantly improves the top-1 performance of certain models}.
-Deeper models benefit significantly more than shallower models.
+We find converting pretrained ImageNet models to CCNNs, without any training or tuning, improves the top-1 performance of certain classes of models.
+Deeper ResNet models benefit more than shallow models.
 This pattern is clear going down the results of the ResNet models, with ResNet-18 showing the worst impact (0.42\% worse performance) and ResNet-152 / FB-ResNet-152 showing the best impact (0.30\% and 0.23\% performance boost respectively).
 We also observe that smaller models (in terms of parameter count) benefit more than larger models when the depth of the network is similar.
 For example, both versions of SqueezeNet receive a considerable performance boost, but the lighter SqueezeNet1.1 receives a significantly larger boost of 0.54\% compared to the boost of 0.27\% for SqueezeNet1.0.
 The pretrained DenseNet models provided by torchvision use different growth rates.
 DenseNet-161 uses a growth rate \(k=40\), while DenseNet-169 uses a smaller growth rate \(k=24\).
-The result is that DenseNet-169 uses significantly less parameters, and it receives a larger performance boost of 0.40\% from checkered subsampling.
+The result is that DenseNet-169 uses significantly less parameters.

-Pretrained AlexNet and VGG models are hurt by checkered subsampling in all of our experiments.
+Pretrained AlexNet and VGG models are hurt by the conversion to checkered subsampling in all our experiments.
 We believe these models are too fine-tuned to the expected spatial distribution of features to benefit from this technique because they do not use a global pooling layer before their final classifier.
 In particular, the classification layers in AlexNet and VGG expect the feature maps to have been computed with padding at certain edges, and our technique disturbs the location of padding.

+We are not sure why shallow ResNet model are hurt by the conversion while deep ResNet models benefit from it.
+Nor why the parameter-count of the model might effect its robustness to this conversion.
+Possibly, large models of a certain class may have learned to "overfit" to their original downsampling scheme.